 Brochure for your

 We invite you to support us, costs to meet the needs of these are rising, join us, we need churches and mentors in every county, and pray for us, our strength is in our Lord.

 Our Reentry Framework focuses on developing the following in every town in America or around the World, as needed by governments, communities and individuals in the reentry process:

 When we enter a community to develop a reentry program, we implement a model called Community of Care.
 This simple framework provides a no-nonsense model that works regardless of demographics.

-We train all members of the community to address mentoring through a copyrighted Belief Systems Thinking approach, while meeting the published goals of the Corrections agencies.
+We train all members of the community to address mentoring through a copyrighted New Directions approach, while meeting the published goals of the Corrections agencies.

-Our Mentor Training Program meets the certification requirements set forth by the government in 2012 and 2013 for "Best Practices."
+Our Mentor Training Program meets the certification requirements set forth by the Bureau of Justice Assistance's model of "Best Practices."